jasmineamjadi/sleep-analysis/README.md

 ## **Conclusion**

-Understanding the various aspects that affect our sleep quality can help in identifying areas for improvement.
-Ultimately, sleep quality plays a crucial role in our ability to function in our cognitive functioning and physical health.
-This analysis shines a light on the importance of
+Understanding the factors that affect our sleep quality allows us pinpoint ways that we can improve it.
+Ultimately, sleep plays a crucial role in our cognitive performance and physical health.
+Although some factors, such as gender and age, are unchangeable, recognizing their influence fosters greater awareness.
+This analysis shines a light on the importance of effectively managing stress and sleep disorders.